obsidianplatform/Obsidian-Qt/README.md

 *Obsidian-Qt* and *obsidiand* can be found.

 #### staticaly linked builds
-Staticaly linked builds are prefered when the binary should be runnable on different other GNU/Linux systems then Ubuntu.
+Statically linked builds are prefered when the binary should be runnable on different other GNU/Linux systems then Ubuntu.
 To build the binarys staticaly, just call the *new-build.sh* with the *--static* parameter.